loveencounterflow/coffeelibre/README.md

 ### Why?

+It so happened that a while ago i had a fancy idea how to catalogue components of Chinese characters in a tree-like fashion; all i wanted was a software that would be more amenable to try out this idea than a pure text format (which i had tried).
+I figured that using Unicode box drawing characters as connectors should be good enough to visualize that tree, and that i could repurpose a spreadsheet—basically, a cellular automaton of sorts—to help me allocate spaces and characters in a suitable fashion.

-There are not too many options when it comes to chosing a free and open spreadsheet solution.
-Online solutions i've tried were often too clunky and restricted in their possibilities, and MS Excel—while arguably the champion in this field—is neither free nor open.
+Unfortunately, there are not too many options when it comes to chosing a free and open spreadsheet solution.
+Online spreadsheet i've tried were often too clunky and restricted in their possibilities, and MS Excel—while arguably the champion in this field—is neither free nor open.
 This leaves you with having to chose between one of the `/[a-z]+office\.org/` alternatives; more specifically,

 *   http://openoffice.org
 *   http://libreoffice.org